zkoss/zk-mvvm-book/syntax/converter.md

 **Purpose:** It should be used with ` @bind `, ` @load `, ` @save `.
 It applies a converter to convert data during transformation between UI components and ViewModel.

 The evaluation result of EL expression should be a [Converter](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/bind/Converter.html) object.
-You can append arbitrary arguments in key-value pair with comma separated to pass it to the Converter object.
+You can append arbitrary arguments in key-value pair with a comma for separation to pass it to the Converter object.
 Built-in Converter is referenced by a string literal as its name.

 ***[arbitraryKey]=[EL-expression]***

-It's key-value pairs basically.
+Basically, it uses key-value pairs.
 You can write multiple key-value pairs with different key names.

-An EL expression without key is set to a default key named **"value"** implicitly.
+An EL expression without a key is set to a default key named **"value"** implicitly.

-Due to each annotation has different functions, some annotations may ignore key-value pair expression other than default key, e.g.@id.
+Since each annotation has different functions, some annotations may ignore key-value pair expressions other than the default key, e.g.@id.

 ***[arbitraryKey]***

-It could be any name, it's used as a key for parameter related Java annotation in a ViewModel.
+It could be any name.
+It's used as a key for parameter related Java annotation in a ViewModel.

 Example
 =======